Car clutch problems

 You should also perform basic car checks and get your car serviced regularly so an expert can spot any warning signs or problems with the vehicle that may cause the clutch to wear out.

-Take a look at our complete guide to car servicing.
+For more on clutch maintenance, look at our complete guide to car servicing.

 How much does it cost to replace a clutch?